openstax/qualitas-server/README.md

 2. Run Docker Compose:

     `docker-compose up`

+    or for "detached" mode:

+    `docker-compose up -d`

     You will now have two containers running PostgreSQL and the main application.
-    `docker container ls` will show the running containers.
+    `docker-compose ps` will show the running containers.
+If you are not running in detached mode you'll need to open a new terminal.

     When you want to shut the containers down you can interrupt the `docker-compose` command.
-    If you would rather run them in the background, you can run `docker-compose up -d`.
+    If you are running in detached mode you can run `docker-compose stop`.

 3. If not running Docker Compose in detached mode, open a new terminal window.

-4. Copy/Rename the `qualitas.env.example` file to `qualitas.env` and fill out the values:
+4. Copy/Rename the `env-qualitas.env.example` file to `env-qualitas.env` and fill out the values:

+    `cp env-qualitas.env.example env-qualitas.env`
+5. Copy/Rename the `postgres.env.example` file to `env-postgres.env= and fill out the values:

-    `cp qualitas.env.example qualitas.env`
+    `cp env-postgres.env.example env-postgres.env`

+    The values in the `env-postgres.env.example` file can used as-is for development purposes.

 5. Initialize the database by running:

     `make initdb`

+    You will be prompted for the password to the database.
+You can find the password by using the value used in `env-postgres.env` file.

 As you make changes to the source code you should see the gunicorn server restart.
 This works because docker has mounted the source code into the container.